SILVER TARNISH…. WHAT IT IS, WHERE IT COMES FROM, AND IS IT NORMAL?

 HOW FAST DOES SILVER TARNISH?

 The rate at which silver tarnishes varies depending on environment.
-Generally, compounds containing sulphur are naturally occurring, which means that jewellery left exposed will tarnish naturally to a dark colour.
 Wearing the jewellery and exposing it to sweat, lotions, perfumes, colognes, soaps, and other chemicals can speed up the tarnishing process.
 Under the right circumstances silver can begin to turn black in just a few days.
-In other instances, it can take many months or years.
+In other instances, it can take years.

 WHY DOES MY SILVER TARNISH FASTER THAN OTHER PEOPLE'S?